CMS-Enterprise/vnetp-test/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### Generating UI from OAS Spec

+Run `npm run start` in API and move `swagger-spec.yaml` from API to root of UI.
+Run `openapi-generator generate -i swagger-spec.yaml -g typescript-angular --skip-validate-spec` to generate OAS docs from yaml file.

 #### General usage

 In your Angular project: